freiheit-com/fuava_simplebatch/README.md

     // provide settings: input directory, archive directory, etc.
     .setConfiguration( config )

-    // The function to read the input stream of the files .setFileInputStreamReader((InputStream is) ->
+    // The function to read the input stream.
+    // This function will be called for each file.
+    .setFileInputStreamReader((InputStream is) ->
         new Gson().fromJson(new InputStreamReader(is), Types.listOf(Integer.class))
     )